woelper/linetest/Readme.md

 # linetest

-A library to continuously measure, log and visualize throughput and latency potentially unstable network connections.
+A library to continuously measure, log and visualize throughput and latency of potentially unstable network connections.

 ### Goals:
 - Can be used to create long-running tests of network connections